 The Qur’an does not speak of Ishmael or Abraham as ancestors of the Arabs – although it does have Abraham and Ishmael praying for Allah to make their descendants a Muslim people – but the link is established in the hadith literature, in traditions about Muhammad’s own genealogy.
 In this way Abraham and Ishmael came to be considered, in Islamic tradition, not only a spiritual antecedent of Muhammad as an Islamic prophet, but also the physical ancestor of (at least some of) the Arabs.

 We will look into this further when we study Ishmael.
 The author states they were probably Canaanites.
-Not sons of Ham Canaanites; but they were part of the later ‘Canaanites.’
-Far from being assimilated into other peoples or disappearing, the Ishmaelites due to their numbers, have always been an influential people to the degree of Empire status more than once on the world stage.
+Not to be confused with the sons of Ham; but rather, they were part of the later ‘Canaanites’ [refer Chapter XII Canaan & Africa].
+Far from being assimilated into other peoples or disappearing, the Ishmaelites due to their numbers, have always been an influential people to the degree of Empire status more than once on the world stage [refer Chapter XXVIII].

-Dr Hoeh says the following regarding Mizra – bold mine:
+Dr Hoeh says the following regarding Mizra – emphasis & bold mine:

 The Philistines (a branch of the family of Casluhim) settled originally on the Island of Crete in the Mediterranean.
 Crete is called, in the Bible, Caphtor (Jeremiah 47:4 and Amos 9:7).
 The Island of Caphtor was originally settled by the Caphtorim, a tribe of Mizraim (Genesis 10:14).
 Both the Philistines and the Caphtorim destroyed the Canaanites in South Palestine and lived in their place (Deuteronomy 2:23).
 No wonder there are so few Canaanites left!
 The main body of non-Jewish inhabitants of Palestine today are not Canaanites, but Philistines!

-Sons of Ham: Part III Mizraim, Christian Churches of God – emphasis theirs, bold mine:
+Sons of Ham: Part III Mizraim, Christian Churches of God – emphasis & bold mine:

 ‘Mizraim is the dual form of matzor, meaning a “mound” or “fortress”… Some Ancient Egyptian inscriptions at the time of Pharoah Amenhotep IV refer to Egypt as Masara and to Egyptians as Masrawi.